imagej/imagej.github.io/pages/ImageJ2.md

-versions of ImageJ2 for quite some time, so you may already be familiar with some of ImageJ2's features—some of which, such as the [Updater](Updater "wikilink") and [Launcher](Launcher "wikilink"), were originally developed as part of Fiji.
+versions of ImageJ2 for quite some time, so you may already be familiar with some of ImageJ2's features—some of which, such as the [Updater](Updater "wikilink") and [Launcher](Launcher "wikilink"), were originally developed as part of Fiji. %Replace% TOC %Replace%

 ## Features of ImageJ2